 While solutions exist and are increasingly being found on an individual scale, reflection on a collective scale is much more profound and complex, but not impossible, as it requires us to question the entire consumption model on which our societies are based.

-The rebound effect arises when financial, temporal, physical, social, etc. limits to the use of a technology are reduced.
+The rebound effect arises when financial, temporal, physical, social, etc. limits to the use of technology are reduced.
 The consequences are an increase in resource consumption and CO2 emissions, sometimes greater than if no reduction had been allowed in the first place.

 It is therefore understandable that this can be a problem in the fight for environmental protection: innovations may improve existing uses but increase the pressures of behavioural change.
 This is what has happened with electronic equipment, the use of fuel-efficient cars and the renovation of buildings.